omigami/omigami/README.md

 ### MS2DeepScore
 1. Save your pair of spectra data in a MGF file locally
-2. Create an MS2DeepScore with your user token
+2. Create an MS2DeepScore object with your user token
 3. Call `match_spectra_from_path` with the location of your mgf file.
 4. The MGF spectra data will be processed and sent to the trained neural network that will predict the molecular structural similarity.
-5. The prediction is returned on the response as a dictionary.
+5. The prediction is returned on the response as a pandas dataframe.

 ## Contribute to Omigami